Free Intro Class

 This workshop is suitable for you if you:

-• have already attended a basic course/workshop or have some foundational knowledge,
+- have already attended a beginner’s course/workshop or have some basic knowledge,

 Location: Goldene Rose, Hegenichstr.
 10, 69124 Heidelberg